 |Read 15 Reviews|

-What products do supermarkets offer?
+What products do grocery stores offer?

 Possibly the most noticeable aspect of a supermarket is the product selection.
 Which brands the store carries, the type of food available and how much will depend on the store size and who each particular chain uses as a distributor.
 Larger chains might own their own distribution network, allowing for cheaper distribution costs, and therefore cheaper costs for the consumer.